christianfl/urc-backend/README.md

 2. MQTT (using <a href="https://www.eclipse.org/paho/clients/python/docs/">Eclipse Paho MQTT Client</a>)
 3. ADB (using <a href="https://github.com/JeffLIrion/adb_shell">adb_shell</a>)

 Note: This backend does not provide a way to add mqtt devices, this has to be done by the installed broker.
-For adb, the device on which this backend is running on needs adb installed.
-Typically ```sudo apt install adb``` is enough for debian based linux distros such as the Raspberry Pi.

 Adding more bindings should be relatively easy by just looking up the code of the existing ones.

 ## Device file

-The device files are located in ```./devices```.
+The device files are located in ``./devices``.
 They are JSONs and the names need to match with the device attribute of the received request.
 A device file can contain specifications for one device and one or more protocols.
 A typical device file looks like these:

 ### 1. ADB